1954 Atlantic hurricane season: Tropical Storm Gilda

 On September 24, Tropical Storm Gilda developed in the central Caribbean Sea about halfway between Jamaica and Colombia.
 A small storm, it moved westward throughout its duration.
 On September 26, Gilda attained peak winds of 70 mph while nearing northeastern Honduras.
 The storm paralleled the coastline a short distance offshore, maintaining its intensity before hitting and later weakening over Belize on September 27.
 It re-emerged in the Gulf of Mexico before making another landfall near Tampico as a tropical depression on September 29, dissipating the next day.

 While moving just offshore the coast of Honduras, Gilda dropped intense rainfall, which flooding about 680 mi2 of land along the Chamelecón and Ulúa rivers.
 The waters caused the widespread destruction of banana plantations and houses, leaving about 3,000 people homeless.
 The United Fruit Company reacted to this destruction by firing 10,000 of its about 100,000 workers within Honduras.
 Honduras's then-President Juan Manuel Gálvez appealed for aid from the United States.
 In response, U.S. Air Force planes flew food, medicine, rafts, and water purification tablets to the most-affected regions.
 A total of 29 people were killed in Honduras.
 When Gilda made its landfall in Belize, it left little property damage and no deaths.

-Hurricane Thirteen
+Unnamed hurricane

 A tropical depression formed in the Central Atlantic on September 25.
 It drifted east-northeastward, eventually becoming a tropical storm on September 29.
 The storm curved to the west and west-southwest, becoming a hurricane on October 2.
 It turned to the northeast on October 3, and reached a peak of 100 mph winds about halfway between Bermuda and the Azores.
 By that point it began accelerating, and late on October 6 the hurricane became extratropical over the Northeastern Atlantic.
 Early the next day it was last observed to the south of Iceland.
 The hurricane was not named due to its presence in the eastern Atlantic and not being a threat to land.